 Whether your career path lies with the UN or in private organizations working to foster sustainability, the Master in International Development gives you key skills for finding job opportunities in international affairs.

-From the start of his professional relationship with the United Nations as an intern in 1999 to his top role in the learning and development field today, Jesús Guerrero Buitrago has a keen sense of what skills the UN and other international development organizations look for when hiring new candidates.
+From the start of his professional relationship with the United Nations as an intern in 1999 to his top role in the learning and development field today, Jesús Guerrero Buitrago knows what skills the UN are looking for.
+Read on for insights on how to work in the UN and other international development organizations.

 A self-described lifelong learner, Jesús is now the Chief of the Management and Communication Unit at the Centre for Learning and Multilingualism for the United Nations Office at Geneva.
-For those who seek to embark on a career path in international development, he emphasizes the importance of inspirational leadership, collaboration and skillful communication.
+If you’re looking for a career in international development, Jesús emphasizes the importance of inspirational leadership, collaboration and skillful communication.

 That same year, the United Nations System Staff College (UNSCC) was founded—an organization dedicated to training the individuals who will form part of the organizations that will bring about that change.
 An integral part of the UNSCC’s mission is “to increase technical and substantive knowledge spanning the three pillars of the UN’s work: peace and security, human rights, and development,” enabling the UN system and its partners to address the challenges posed by the 2030 SDGs.